f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    Your Runner window should look like:

    |image102|

+    As you can see from the screenshot or your own Collection Runner screen, we will be deploying 3 task (Step 1,2,3 in Lab 1.5) and run the Test JavaScripts consecutively using Collection Runner.
+This will execute the 3 different steps of commands in one go.

 #.
 Click the :guilabel:`Run Lab 1.5 - Buil...` button

 #.
 The results window will now populate.
 You will see each request in the